 3. Re-create your revision environment

 When we learn information, we do not do this in a vacuum, and your memories become associated with the environment in which information is being learnt.
 Since those two things are linked, re-creating elements of your revision environment can act as a cue for the revised information.
-If you always revise in your bedroom, once in your exam, imagine being in your bedroom to help cue the information learnt in that environment.
-Or, for example, if you always eat mints when revising, take some mints into the exam.
+For example, if you always eat mints when revising, take some mints into the exam.

 For more information visit the exam section of the website and our Exams: do's and don'ts tips.
-And remember, if you're feeling overwhelemed or anxious, you can always contact the Student Wellbeing team.
+And remember, if you're feeling overwhelemed or anxious, you can always contact the Student Wellbeing team by email or attending a virtual student drop-in session.